tomsterBG/short/README.md

 Each script must follow rules that make it extendable, simple and understandable.

-These rules include, but are not limited to:
+## These rules include, but are not limited to

+**Regions:**
+- Strict order of regions, wrapped by region comments and separated by 2 lines.
+	- Order: signals, enums, classes, constants, variables, setters, getters, methods, virtual methods, tests, internal.
+- Everything within a region, with some exceptions, is to be separated by 1 line.
+- Each nested region comment must be indented correctly.

+**Other:**
 - Full in-engine documentation with doc comments.
 - Strict order of comments at the beginning of a script.
 	- Order: IMPORTANT, INFO, NOTE, TODO, IDEAS, BAD IDEAS.
-- Strict order of regions, wrapped by region comments and separated by 2 lines.
-	- Order: signals, enums, classes, constants, variables, setters, getters, methods, virtual methods, tests, internal.
-- Everything within a region, with some exceptions, is to be separated by 1 line.
 - Getter functions usually don't need a variable associated with them.
 	- This getter is useless: `get_health() -> float: return health`.
 	- This doesn't need a health_ratio var: `get_health_ratio() -> float: return health / max_health`.